-The inclusive, long-term mission for DFRWS includes:
+The inclusive, long-term mission for DFRWS encompasses research, practice, education:

-- Promote scholarly discussion related to digital forensic research and its application
+- Promote scholarly discussion related to digital forensic research and its application.

-- Establish and expand a common lexicon so the community speaks the same language
+- Establish and expand a common lexicon so the community speaks the same language.

-- Increase scientific rigor in digital forensic science
+- Increase scientific rigor in digital forensics

-- Inspire the next generation to invent novel solutions
+- Inspire the next generation to invent novel solutions.

-DFRWS is a non-profit, volunteer organization dedicated to bringing all sectors of the digital forensic community together to address the emerging challenges of our field.
+DFRWS is a non-profit, volunteer organization dedicated to bringing together everyone with a legitimate interest in digital forensics to address the emerging challenges of our field.

 The first Digital Forensic Research Workshop was held in August 2001.
 The vision was to bring together researchers, practitioners, industry, academics, law enforcement, and military with the goal of opening lines of communication.
 The result of this inaugural event was the technical report “A Road Map for Digital Forensic Research” that is frequently referenced as a foundational framework for the domain.